 - Sonos Arc: This gives you Dolby Atmos.

 If that’s too much technical jargon for you, what it really translates to is that while both are neck-to-neck in sound delivery, the side-firing speakers on the Sonos Arc are a little more versatile.

 Additionally, it is helpful to note that the Sonos is also well equipped to connect to additional speakers and a subwoofer.

-You may check out the Sonos Arc User Guide.
+Also check out the Sonos Arc User Guide.

 The Beosound Stage comes with 1 x HDMI 2.0 Audio/Video inputs and 1 x HDMI 2.0 Audio/Video output.